 Other Settings of Note:

-- Set Alarm: Select enable alarm, moving detection, video record, and capture image.
+- Set Alarm: Select enable the alarm, moving detection, video record, and capture image.

 - Email notifications: Set SMTP to your email provider’s details.
 You will get an email with a video file and pictures if set up correctly on movement.

 - All in all, this was an OK camera for the price.
-If anything I would like better angle view which is about 45 Deg, which is great for a hallway or narrow passage but not much else.
+If anything I would like a better angle view which is about 45 Deg, which is great for a hallway or narrow passage but not much else.
 Enjoy.

 Setting an alarm trigger of 9 was perfect for me.
 The default of 5 wasn’t triggering movement.

 SwannEye HD software is a free desktop program that enables you to monitor your wireless network cameras, like the Swan 460.
 The program allows you to schedule recordings, configure your camera, set the alarm when any motion is detected, and to change settings on each Security camera on the multi-screen display.
 There is also a Swan Mobile app for changing settings but I found it was crashing the camera.
 Hopefully, an update will be out soon for Swan Android app.

 Swann security camera review

 The swan wi-fi security camera has been an ok security camera.
 The main issue I have is the beam angle.
 It’s just not wide enough.

 Sure for a hallway or monitoring a driveway it would work well.
 But to monitor a whole backyard it just not wide-angled enough.
-Very little information on beam angle for this camera.
+Very little information on the beam angle for this camera.

 As for dropouts, it’s all fixed.
 Not sure if it was an updated firmware or software-related.